occopus/docs/sphinx/source/packages.rst

        argparse).
 (Because virtualenv-s are almost empty by default, containing only ``python`` and ``pip``.)

-Currently, the simplest way to start working on OCCO is to clone all repositories using the following script:
+Git submodules can be used to clone and manage all repositories at once:

 .. code:: bash

-    mkdir my-occo-dir
+    git clone git@gitlab.lpds.sztaki.hu:cloud-orchestrator/master.git my-occo-dir

     cd my-occo-dir

-    REPOS='util compiler info-broker enactor infrastructure-processor cloud-handler service-composer occo-demo occo-api docs'

-    for REPO in $REPOS; do
+    git submodule init
-        git clone git@gitlab.lpds.sztaki.hu:cloud-orchestrator/$REPO.git
+    git submodule update
-    done

 Most scripts included in these components rely on **this exact directory structure** (especially testing and documentation dependencies).